dictyBase/Migration/Literature-annotations.md

 #### Understand bibtex format.
 In fact, any of the popular export format would be acceptable. __Done__
 #### Export in bibtex format
-* Export all pubmed entries(7419 July 16th)
+##### Export all pubmed entries(7419 July 16th)
 * Have to check how many entries have __doi__.
 Depending on that probably have to do extra fetch using elink.
+* Export from other genome databases.

-* Export non-pubmed entries(4180)
+##### Export non-pubmed entries(4180)
-    * Redundant entries,need data cleaning.
-So, get some numbers about redundancies.
+Redundant entries,need data cleaning.
+The approach would be to figure out,
+* Redundant entries
+* In case of merge provide a remap.

-* Explore how to manage the transfer of dictybase publication keywords.
+#### Explore how to manage the transfer of dictybase publication keywords.